Eusebius J. Beltran: Archbishop of Oklahoma City

-On November 24, 1992, Beltran was elevated to the position of Archbishop of Oklahoma City by Pope John Paul II.
+On November 24, 1992, Beltran was selected as archbishop of Oklahoma City by Pope John Paul II.
 He was installed on January 22, 1993.
 Beltran became the official publisher of the Sooner Catholic, a bi-monthly newspaper for Catholics in Oklahoma.
 Beltran's sermons were featured in each number of the newspaper during his reign.

-In 1999, Catholic priest James Francis Rapp was arrested and pleaded no contest to sexually abusing two boys in Duncan, Oklahoma.
+In 1999, Reverend James Francis Rapp was arrested and pleaded no contest to sexually abusing two boys in Duncan, Oklahoma.
 During a subsequent civil trial, it was discovered that Beltran knew about Rapp's prior history of abuse as early as 1994.
 Beltran received medical documents and psychiatric evaluations of Rapp that advised the priest should not be allowed to work with children.

-In 2009, Beltran expressed his opposition to President Barack Obama giving the commencement speech at and receiving an honorary degree from the University of Notre Dame in Notre Dame, Indiana, saying, "President Obama, by word and action, has approved of abortion and other atrocities against human life.
-Therefore he deserves no recognition at a Catholic institution."
+In 2009, Beltran expressed his opposition to President Barack Obama giving the commencement speech at and receiving an honorary degree from the University of Notre Dame in Indiana because Obama "approved of abortion and other atrocities against human life."

-Retirement and legacy
+Retirement and death

-Upon reaching his 75th birthday in 2009, Beltran submitted to the Vatican a letter of resignation, as required by Catholic canon law.
+Upon reaching his 75th birthday in 2009, Beltran submitted to the Vatican a letter of resignation as archbishop of Oklahoma City, as required by Catholic canon law.
 His request was accepted by Pope Benedict XVI on December 16, 2010, during a press conference at which his successor, Bishop Paul Stagg Coakley of the Diocese of Salina, Kansas, was introduced.